yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

     | 514304551  | 2015-01-01 00:00:00.0000000 | 2018-06-30 23:59:59.0000000 | 00:02:25.3214546  |

-And as you can see, it took only 2.5 minutes, to ingest these 514,304,551 records, and they're now fully indexed and ready to query.
+And as you can see, **it took only 2.5 minutes**, to ingest these 514,304,551 records, and they're now fully indexed and ready to query.

 Now that I have all of this data ingested, [it's time to start analyzing it](analyzing-nyc-taxi-rides.md){:target="_blank"}.